IIIGhz/Java-Client-Server-Application/README.md

 # Java Client/Server Application
-The Java Client/Server Application features two separate applications, one run on the client machine and one run on a server.
+The Java Client/Server Application features two separate applications, a client application and a server application.
 The client application queries the server for various system information and measures the response time for each request.
 This project has been developed

 ## Getting Started
 The following instructions get the client and server application up and running on your machine.